ingonyama-zk/developer-docs/docs/icicle/primitives/poseidon.md

 ### Applying full and partial rounds

-To generate a secure hash output the algorithm goes through a series of "full round" and "partial rounds" as well as transformations between these sets of rounds.
+To generate a secure hash output, the algorithm goes through a series of "full rounds" and "partial rounds" as well as transformations between these sets of rounds.

 First full rounds => apply SBox and Round constants => partial rounds => Last full rounds => Apply SBox